Marlcie/PhDresearch/README.md

 # PhDresearch

 Under construction.
-Go to https://marlcie.github.io for website.
+Go to https://marlcie.github.io for website (also still under construction).